SUHEL782/application.com/README.md

 Pay attention to resource consumption to prevent issues caused by resource exhaustion.
 Ensure Graceful Shutdown:
 Implement a mechanism for your containers to handle termination signals gracefully when the pod is being deleted.
+#Container management
+To effectively manage Docker containers, you can utilize the Docker CLI for tasks like starting, stopping, and inspecting containers, as well as managing images, networks, and volumes.
+Additionally, Docker Compose simplifies the management of multi-container applications by defining and orchestrating them using a YAML file
 ---

 ## 🚀 Project Overview